visionmedia/masteringnode/chapters/events.md

 # Events

- Events are crucial to node, and used greatly throughout core and 3rd-party modules.
-Node's core library _events_ supplies us with a single constructor, _EventEmitter_.
+ The concept of an "event" is crucial to node, and used greatly throughout core and 3rd-party modules.
+Node's core module _events_ supplies us with a single constructor, _EventEmitter_.

 ## Emitting Events